-Back in February, multiple major companies — including dozens of Fortune 500s — decided to collaborate on furthering the Ethereum network technology, with the goal of incorporating it into their businesses.
-This group includes companies like Intel, Microsoft, J.P.
-Morgan, BP, and Thomson Reuters.
+In February 2017, multiple major companies — including dozens of Fortune 500s — decided to collaborate on furthering the Ethereum network technology, with the goal of incorporating it into their businesses.
+This group includes companies like Intel, Microsoft, JPMorgan, BP, and Thomson Reuters.
 Now in 2018, the EEA is over 200 members strong.

-Ethereum spiked sharply after the EEA came public, touting big names like lollipops for hungry investors.
+Ethereum spiked sharply after the EEA became public, touting big names like lollipops for hungry investors.

 These companies want Ethereum for dozens of reasons.
-They want the blockchain for its speed and efficiency.
-But they also want the Ethereum network for its ability to execute smart contracts.
+They want the platform for its speed and efficiency, but they also want the Ethereum network for its ability to execute smart contracts.

-For those of you unfamiliar with smart contracts, it's a contract in the code that dictates action.
+For those of you who are unfamiliar with smart contracts, know it's a contract in the code that dictates action.

 Take this example: In the physical world, you have an agreement with your sibling that if you hit them, they get to hit you back.
-If you throw a punch, they can retaliate.
+If you throw a punch, they may retaliate.

 Now, say this interaction was happening in the code world.
 A smart contract receives the first transgression (you punching your sibling) and then executes the appropriate reaction (your sibling hitting you back).
 You need smart contracts to move things along efficiently.
 And for a blockchain network, they are invaluable.

-Ethereum’s creator, 23-year-old developer Vitalik Buterin, developed Ethereum specifically to work with smart contracts.
+Ethereum’s creator, 23-year-old developer Vitalik Buterin, developed Ethereum to work with smart contracts.

-Before creating Ethereum, Buterin was heavily involved with Bitcoin and blockchain.
-He realized early on that Bitcoin’s inability to process smart contracts was a major shortcoming for the currency network.
+Before he created Ethereum, Buterin was heavily involved with Bitcoin and blockchain.
+He realized early on that Bitcoin’s inability to process smart contracts was a major shortcoming of the currency network.

 Ethereum’s network possesses something called an Ethereum Virtual Machine (EVM), which processes smart contracts and makes charges or decisions accordingly.

-The EVM would rapidly speed up business processes, increasing efficiency across the board.
+The EVM would rapidly speed up business processes and increase efficiency across the board.

-Every action that happened would receive the correct response immediately.
-It doesn’t matter if it is a payment, transaction, demand, etc.
+Every action that happens would receive the correct response immediately.
+It doesn’t matter if it's a payment, transaction, demand, etc.

 And in the business world, efficiency is money.

-They know by being an early mover in Ethereum, they are positioning their companies for monumental growth down the road.
+They know that by being an early mover and incorporating this kind of technology, they have positioned their companies for potential monumental growth down the road.

 And investors are taking note.

-Ethereum will eventually expand and be incorporated into every business, which brings us to our final point: bank adoption and mainstream use...
+Ethereum could eventually expand and be incorporated into every business.
+And that brings us to our final point: bank adoption and mainstream use...

-No digital currency is as well-positioned as Ethereum to be adopted by the masses.
+Currently, not many technologies are as well-positioned as Ethereum to be adopted by institutions.

-And this adoption starts with the institutions that digital currency could potentially destroy: banks.
+And this adoption is starting with the institutions that digital currency could potentially destroy: banks.

 Bitcoin is a bit of a villain in the banking community.
 It poses a threat to our current monetary system — a threat that gives it a lot of value in the eyes of many individuals.

-But banks are looking kindly on Ethereum, which will allow them to thrive in our increasingly digital world.
+But banks look kindly on the Ethereum network, which will allow them to thrive in our increasingly digital world.

 Bank of America is the first financial institution to work with the Ethereum blockchain.
-The company premiered an Ethereum-based application that will help customers secure their transactions.
+The company premiered an Ethereum-based application that will help customers in securing their transactions.

-This application was created with the help of Microsoft, with the goal of speeding up mainstream adoption of Ethereum technology.
+This application was created with the help of Microsoft and with the goal of speeding up the mainstream adoption of Ethereum technology.

 The application packages customer information into blockchain packets that can only be accessed by the private parties involved in the transaction.
-This prevents the information from being emailed out, eliminating multiple privacy concerns.
+This prevents the information from being emailed out, which eliminates multiple privacy concerns.